-On Monday, July 3rd, Ward 1 Councillor Peg Crowe and Ward 2 Councillor Paul Condon teamed up at Green Street Park for their annual movie night where Trolls was shown and popcorn served to a huge crowd!
-On Tuesday, July 4th Councillors Crowe and Condon again joined forces at Devir Park in Ward 2.
-Councillor Matheson held his fun event at Amerige Park in Ward 3 and Councillor Barbara Murphy had a jam-packed crowd at Forestdale Park in Ward 5.
-Councillor Anderson had the crowd moving in Ward 7 and Councillor Jadeane Sica had a lot going on in Ward 8 at Linden Park.
-All Councillors with the assistance of School Committee members and many volunteers held events that included food, drinks, slush, ice cream, games, contests, water slides and bounce houses.
-Independence Day was celebrated with appreciation in true Malden spirit!
+On Tuesday July 3rd – despite the heat - Ward 1 Councillor Peg Crowe and Ward 2 Councillor Paul Condon teamed up at Green Street Park for their annual movie night where Hotel Transylvania 2 was shown and popcorn and drinks were served.
+On Wednesday, July 4th, Ward Councillors with the assistance of School Committee members and many dedicated volunteers held festive celebrations in their neighborhood parks that included food, drinks, slush, ice cream, games, contests, water slides and bounce houses.
+Once again, Independence Day was celebrated with appreciation in true Malden spirit!

 Released by the Office of Mayor Gary Christenson